CitrusSin/clash-subscribe/README.md

 # clash-subscribe
-Just a tool updating clash subscription.
+Just a tool updating clash subscription on Linux.
+Simply use `cargo build --release` to build.
+No more words to say.